Pylons/pyramid/docs/narr/hooks.rst

 ----------------------

-The default :term:`traversal` algorithm that BFG uses is explained in :ref:`how_bfg_traverses`.
+The default :term:`traversal` algorithm that BFG uses is explained in :ref:`traversal_algorithm`.
 Though it is rarely necessary, this default algorithm can be swapped out selectively for a different traversal pattern via configuration.

 Use an ``adapter`` stanza in your application's ``configure.zcml`` to change the default traverser: